 Fort Lauderdale, Florida

-To give K-5 students an introduction to marine science and the concepts of physiology and ecology.
+To give K-5 students an introduction to marine science and the concepts of ocean pollution and sustainability.